Equality Constrained Linear Optimal Control With Factor Graphs: Problem And Method

-Furthermore, the \costtogo{} (or ``value function'' \cite{bertsekas1995dynamic}), which commonly appears in DP-based LQR literature, is visually evident in the (right) factor graph from Figure \ref{fig:LQR_elimu1} as the sum of the two unary factors on $x_1$:
+Furthermore, the \costtogo{} (or ``value function'' \cite{bertsekas1995dynamic}), which commonly appears in DP-based LQR literature, is visually evident in the (right) factor graph from Fig. \ref{fig:LQR_elimu1} as the sum of the two unary factors on $x_1$:

-Continuing to eliminate the rest of the variables will reveal the general formula of the \costtogo{} after applying block-QR elimination to solve for $K_i$ and $E_i$:
+Continuing to eliminate the rest of the variables reveals the general formula of the \costtogo{} after applying block-QR elimination to solve for $K_i$ and $E_i$:

 where $V_{i+1}$ comes from $\phi_{u_i}^*(x_i) + x_i^TQ_{xx_t}x_i = x_i^TV_ix_i$.